Justinvicky91/echofort-frontend-prod/public/legal/privacy-policy.md

 - Data transmission uses TLS 1.3
 - Passwords are hashed using bcrypt
 - Evidence vault is encrypted and access-controlled
+- **Your data is protected with Singapore bank-level security standards**

 ### 4.2 Access Controls
 - Role-based access control (RBAC)